 The single life is one of the genuine Christian vocations.
-It is not a holding pattern between teenage years and marriage.
-It is not a category for people who failed to find a spouse or did not have the courage for religious life.
 Single Catholics, lay men and lay women living chastely in the world without vows or sacramental marriage, are a real and important part of how the Church lives.
 The Diocese of Shrewsbury wants to say that out loud, because the silence around the single life has done damage.
+It is a vocation in its own right, held open to the Lord, and not simply a season of waiting for something else to begin.

 "Today, I want to join Pope Leo in inviting all considering their calling to take these steps to discover their vocation, whether this will be found in Christian Marriage; the Consecrated Life of Sisters or Brothers; the Catholic Priesthood; the service of the Diaconate; or the greatness of the lay vocation lived in the midst of the world."